botdotpy/Portfolio-Valuation/README.md

-This is a porfolio valuation project completed on a jupyter notebook.
+This is a stock porfolio valuation project completed on a jupyter notebook.